benefit event

 Observations of nature, its fruits and vegetables and nature in the abstract are the overriding influences in Kate’s work.
 In addition to her exploration of nature, Kate has spent her career pioneering glazing techniques via research and experimentation in the chemistry of glazing.
 The sophistication of her glazes has led to some interesting collaborations with prominent architects and designers, working on inspiring public art projects in hospitals, schools, parks and libraries.

 Join us online to hear more from this artist about her work, it’s nature inspirations, and what’s next as part of this online-only People-Nature-Art event.
-People-Nature-Art is a series of free monthly programs that feature an artst whose work is inspired by nature.
+People-Nature-Art is a series of free monthly programs that feature an artist whose work is inspired by nature.
 It is partially sponsored by our friends at Bar Harbor Bank & Trust.

 Acadia Birding Festival